 Chinese mining safety culture

 For decades we have been hearing about unacceptable numbers of fatalities in Chinese mining.
 Many reasons contribute to those horrific outcomes.
 We are also seeing a continued rush by American and Australian governments, among others, to export safety systems and technologies to China.

 Should we be doing that?
 Absolutely!
 Anything we can do to try and reduce the loss of one husband, father, brother, is worth the investment.
 But could a safety strategy designed to operate at a behavioural level in an American or Australian mine, work in Chinese operations?
 Highly unlikely.

-I am often told that if you are pulled over by a South African traffic law enforcement, the phrase to remember is ‘can we talk about this?’
-This is a key phrase for exploring the possibility and amount of a bribe.
-As for most recently, even the Minister of Transport warned that no more cold drinks will be available.
+Geo culture translates into behaviour.
+I was told that if you are pulled over by a South African traffic policeman, the phrase to remember is ‘can we talk about this?’
+This is a key antecedent (a behavioural safety term) for exploring the possibility and amount of a bribe.
+There is a similar ritual in place in India.

 Maslow suggested that our motivations for the whole range of behaviour are in a triangular vertical model.
 People need to satisfy these factors from the bottom up.
-Personal safety is generally not perceived to be one of our basic or immediate needs but more of a value system; a choice.
+Occupational health and safety is generally not perceived to be basic or immediate.

 There is little point in trying to elevate the importance of personal and corporate safety among people who are unable to feed themselves.

 When looking for the most appropriate behavioural reinforcers, we must consider where the person ‘is’ in terms of common human priorities, to which Maslow gave us a rough guide.